 To charge the battery, leave the computer plugged into a live wall outlet for several hours.
-For more information see "Charging batteries" on page 80.
+For more information see "Charging the main battery" on page 86.

 The AC power light is blinking.

 If the AC power light is blinking, try the following steps: